GlennHoran/twitcoin/README.md

-*Work in progress, estimated v.10 - 16th June 2018
+Front end for twitcoin app winner of the LIT data hackathon in the summer of 2018

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).